Essenceia/essenceia.github.io/content/hft/moldudp64.md

 ```

 If the sequence number of the next packet doesn't match, either the packet has been re-ordered
-within the network and will arrive latter or we have missed a packet.
+within the network and will arrive later or we have missed a packet.

 ## Messages